 Yes, it was made with savings from all the years I’ve been a freelancer.
 Most people would get a mortgage, but I decided to make a film.
-In some ways it’s great that no one is telling you what to do, I can make exactly what I want within the budget.
+In some ways, it’s great that no one is telling you what to do; I can create exactly what I want within the budget.
 So I just made something I would like and hoped others would too.

 On the flip side, it was difficult to make as we had mostly a crew of three people in the week with a few more helping at weekends.
-That main crew was myself, John on camera and sound, and my mum doing boom, catering, setting up lights at 2am… whatever it took.
+That main crew was me, John, on camera and sound, and my mum doing boom, catering and setting up lights at 2am… whatever it took.
 With a small crew, everyone is doing everything.
-I’d be in my PJ’s carrying a light and cable into a field, running back to put batteries on charge, checking continuity sheets, and a minute later acting with no rehearsal.
+I’d be in my PJs carrying a light and cable into a field, running back to put batteries on charge, checking continuity sheets, and a minute later acting with no rehearsal.

 It was shot in stages so we could manage it on a really small crew.
 Pre-production started in Jan 2014 with just myself and John.
 I put casting calls out and then watched 300 showreels.
 Once narrowed down, I asked a handful of people to read a few scenes.
 Most actors were cast on their showreel or audition video.

-It’s obvious from watching the movie that you share a love of the horror-comedy genre.
-Are there specific films or TV shows that have, and continue to inspire you as a filmmaker?
+It’s evident from watching the movie that you share a love of the horror-comedy genre.
+Are there specific films or TV shows that have and continue to inspire you as a filmmaker?

 Comedy often comes from tragedy.
 I think it’s a marvellous defence mechanism to be able to laugh in dark times.
-You only have to glance at social media to see how humour has helped people cope in the present pandemic; with thousands of memes.
-So comedy and horror I feel are quite natural bedfellows.
+You only have to glance at social media to see how humour has helped people cope with the present pandemic with thousands of memes.
+So comedy and horror, I feel, are quite natural bedfellows.
 However, I do love straight horror too.
-I grew up on John Carpenter, Wes Craven, Dario Argento, David Cronenberg, but now I enjoy all kinds of cinema.
+I grew up on John Carpenter, Wes Craven, Dario Argento, and David Cronenberg, but now I enjoy all kinds of cinema.
 I think I’ll always want to work within the horror genre, though, as it allows you to be more cinematic.

 Benny Loves You demonstrates the importance of independent filmmaking in delivering new ideas, fresh visions and creativity.
-Do you have any advice to aspiring new writers and filmmakers out there?
+Do you have any advice for aspiring new writers and filmmakers out there?

-Look at what’s available to you and write something based around it.
-The tools are there for anyone to make a film fairly cheaply.
+Look at what’s available to you and write something based on it.
+The tools are there for anyone to make a film reasonably cheaply.
 So don’t wait for someone else to fund your five million pound idea because you’ll be in a long queue with a million other writers.
 Also, find your own take on whatever it is you do.
-With Benny, I knew there were hundreds of killer toy films out there, so you have to mark out why yours will be different.
-And understand why your approach is unique, and seriously ask yourself if it will stand out.
+With Benny, I knew there were hundreds of killer toy films out there, so you have to mark out why yours will be different, understand why your approach is unique, and seriously ask yourself if it will stand out.

-Now, I am conscious Karl that if we don’t talk about ‘Benny’ (the star of the film) blood may be spilt over the custard creams.
+Now, I am conscious, Karl, that blood may be spilt over the custard creams if we don’t talk about ‘Benny’ (the star of the film).
 So how did you come to cast Benny in the lead role?
 And how has he coped with the resulting fame?

 Did Benny do all his own stunts in the movie?